haysconun/blastospim-processing-pipeline-Jupyter/README.md

 path_to_code = '/path/to/your/blastospim-processing-pipeline-Jupyter/'
 ```

+### Optional: In notebook, in Cell 5, replace the timepoint = '24' with your chosen time index to display.

 ### In notebook, in Cell 6, replace the call to MATLAB with the appropriate call for your operating system
 ```
 !/Applications/MATLAB_R2022a.app/bin/matlab -nosplash -nodesktop -r "1+1 == 2; exit"